jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 Document  .
 Lines  .
 Item  [  0  ..  *  ]  .
 Point B   .
 Y
 ```

-There must be a limitation in the expression of what is accessed.
+There might be a limitation in the expression of what is accessed.
 Perhaps if only __Document__'s existence is being checked, this might be indicated.
 But to a certain extend the expression of what exactly is accessed should be limited.
 Not the entire inner workings of a command are visible from its input and output.
 For instance, in the input / output expression you might *not* be seeing what *sub-commands* are called.

 What is written and read by a command are actually pre- and post-conditions of the command.